-Provided a student submitted their fall 2013 grades in the Transfer Academic Update web site by February 15, the fall grades were taken into consideration for our admission decision.
-For those applications still under consideration, fall 2013 grades are taken into account.
+Provided a student submitted their fall 2014 grades on the Transfer Academic Update by February 15, the fall grades were taken into consideration for our admission decision.
+For those applications still under consideration, fall 2014 grades are taken into account.

 Did you give any preference for local students?

 No. We held all transfers to the same standards for admission, regardless of geographic location.
 Students transferring from the California community colleges remain the highest priority in our selection process.

 How were you able to let some students know their decision before other students?

 Students who had approved UCSC TAG (Transfer Admission Guarantee) agreements were admitted on March 17, as well as many other transfers who appeared highly qualified and were transferring directly from a California community college.

 Why haven't you let students know about their denials before now?

 The evaluation process for transfer applications is a complicated process and takes time.
 Notifications, both positive and negative, are posted in our portal (my.ucsc.edu) on a rolling basis once the decisions are reached.